p PROVISIONS AND CONTINGENT LIABILITIES

 Liquidity risk is the risk that the Company will not be able to meet its financial obligations as they become due.
 The Company has been taking measures to ensure that the Company's cash flow from business borrowing is sufficient to meet the cash requirements for the Company's operations.
 The Company managing its liquidity needs by monitoring forecasted cash inflows and outflows in day to day business.
 Liquidity needs are monitored on various time bands, on a day to day and week to week basis, as well as on the basis of a rolling 30 day projections.
 Net cash requirements are compared to available working capital facilities in order to determine headroom or any short falls.
 Presently company's objective is to maintain sufficient cash to meet its operational liquidity requirements.

-Since the above matters relates the period prior to the effective date (i.e. September 6, 2019) of Resolution Plan, the management is of the view that in terms of provisions of section 32 A of the Insolvency and Bankruptcy Code, 2016, Company shall not have any financial implication on it.
+Since the above matters relates the period prior to the effective date (i.e. September 6, 2019) of Resolution Plan, the management is of the view that in terms of provisions of Section 32 A and 31 of the Insolvency and Bankruptcy Code, 2016, Company shall not have any financial implication on it.

-Business Undertaking”) as a going concern on a Slump Sale basis for a cash consideration of H 69,000 Lakh.
-Accordingly, on acquisition date, all the assets acquired including intangible assets identified aggregating to H 73,733.69 Lakh are accounted at fair value in accordance with IND AS 103 on Business Combinations, differential amount of H 3,646.68 Lakh after considering effects of deferred tax liabilities are credited to Capital Reserve.
-Subsequent to in-principal approval of PAL’s lenders, No Objection Certificate from Lead Banker in respect of said transfer has been received and from other lenders the same is being obtained.
-The expenses incurred in connection with Business acquisition amounting to H 1,140.00 Lakh are charged to the statement of profit and loss account.
-The Following is the summary of total assets acquired by the Company at the date of acquisition:-
+Pursuant to Business Transfer Agreement (“BTA”), as amended, with effect from November 1, 2024 (“Acquisition Date”), the Company has acquired above said business as a going concern on a slump sale basis, for cash consideration of H 1,10,000 Lakh.
+Accordingly, on acquisition date, all the assets including intangible assets identified amounting to H 1,14,021.42 Lakh and assumed liabilities acquired amounting to H 210.26 Lakh are accounted at fair value in accordance with IND AS 103 on Business Combinations, differential amount of H 3,249.26 Lakh after considering effects of deferred tax liabilities are credited to Capital Reserve.
+In this regard, in-principal approval/No Objection Certificate, from one of the lenders of the PAL i.e. State Bank of India, in respect of said transfer are yet to be received.
+The expenses incurred in connection with Business acquisition amounting to H 2,982.04 Lakh are charged to the statement of profit and loss account.
+The Following is the summary of total assets and total liabilities acquired by the Company at the date of acquisition:-

 Details of Loan given, Investment made and Guarantee given covered u/s 186 (4) of the Companies Act, 2013.